-The American Society for Engineering Education (ASEE) awarded 13 grants as part of its Engineering for One Planet Mini-Grants Program (EOP MGP) to teams of educators from diverse engineering programs to pursue new ways to integrate sustainability into their programs.
+The American Society for Engineering Education (ASEE) has awarded a total of 27 grants through Cohorts I and II of its Engineering for One Planet Mini-Grants Program (EOP MGP).
+The awards enable teams of educators from diverse engineering programs to pursue new ways to integrate EOP learning outcomes into their programs.
 Learn more and meet the awardees here.

-The ASEE EOP MGP program will award grants to new cohorts in 2023 and 2024.
+The ASEE EOP MGP program will award grants to new cohorts in 2024.
 Sign up for EOP updates to get notified about requests for proposals.

 The ArtCenter proposes a new curriculum model that integrates sustainability course learning outcomes (S-CLOs) into all core studio courses in the Product Design Department.
 The team is developing Modules for each S-CLO to deliver targeted learning and meaningful experiences and build a library of design heuristics that they are expanding to include diversity, equity, inclusion, and justice strategy exercises.

 Bradley University’s project has been the development of modules for engineering classes from the perspective of business law.
 Topics include environmental literacy, responsible business and economy, and social responsibility.
 These topics provide a fundamental understanding of the role law plays in helping or hindering the advancement of solutions to environmental issues.

 Without social justice there is no sustainability.
 If people can’t meet their basic needs to live with dignity, they won’t prioritize the environment over daily survival.
 How can we achieve sustainability by prioritizing social justice?
 How can engineering facilitate connections between social justice and sustainability?
 These questions guide innovations in four engineering courses: Cornerstone (first-year design), Projects for People (junior-level design), Capstone (senior year design), and Advanced Engineering for Sustainable Community Development (graduate level).